AhmedDiaa2/Smart-home-project-AMIT/README.md

--First fianl project
+final project
--embedded systems project for smart home using a system for master and guest,
+embedded systems project for smart home using a system for master and guest,
 EEPROM to save password,
 buzzer for alarm,